 Our strong global business connections provide students with access to real-life work experience, so you can put your skills into practice and make connections in the world of work.

 We’ve designed a course which aims to be professional and practical.
 It is taught by tutors who have solid industry backgrounds, and we aim to engage you with the vibrant industry context in London.

-You will have approximately six hours of directed learning each week.
+You will have approximately nine hours of directed learning each week.
 However, we also expect you to complete a significant amount of self-guided study.
 Working independently or with your fellow students, you should learn to treat every exposure to fashion as an opportunity for critical analysis which can inform your work.
 Approximately 4-5 hours of self-guided study is required per module per week.

 Your tutors will aim to use their personal contacts to develop internship opportunities and to bring in guest speakers, clients for live projects, and speed networking events (subject to availability).

 The university may deliver certain contact hours and assessments via emerging online technologies and methods across all courses.

 In response to the COVID-19 pandemic, we are prepared for courses due to start in or after the 2023/24 academic year to be delivered in a variety of forms.
 The form of delivery will be determined in accordance with Government and Public Health guidance.
 Whether on campus or online, our key priority is staff and student safety.

 You are assessed through several non-examination methods throughout the course, including: